-Want to spruce up your garden this spring, but find the myriad of flowers at your local nursery overwhelming?
-Here is a list of our top five spring flowers that are guaranteed to brighten up your landscape with bursts of color and character this spring!
+With the first day of spring having passed, do you want to spruce up your garden this spring, but find the myriad of colored flowers at your local nursery overwhelming?
+Here is a list of our top five spring flowers that are guaranteed to brighten up your landscape with bursts of bright color and character this spring!

 - Camellia— This beautifully elegant evergreen shrub is the state flower of Alabama.
-Camellia’s flowers are famous for their beauty and are often found in corsages.
-The Camellia will add a quaint touch of class to any garden, and with partial shade and well-drained soiled, its flowers will bring you bursts of color for a long time to come.
-The blooms range in color, offering either a white, pink or red variety for weeks at a time.
+Camellia’s flowers are famous for their beauty and are often found in corsages or Mothers Day flower arrangements.
+The Camellia will add a quaint touch of class to any spring garden.
+With partial shade and well-drained soils, its flowers will bring you bursts of color for a long time to come.
+The flower blooms range in color, offering either a white, pink or red variety for weeks at a time.

 - Japanese Magnolia—The Japanese Magnolia is the perfect way to wave goodbye to the winter season.
-It’s prized display of large, showy pink flowers make for a beautifully ornamental addition to any garden or landscape.
-The magnolia is a low-maintenance tree and thrives in fertile, well-drained soil and either full sun or partial shade.
+Its prized display of large, showy pink flowers make for a beautiful ornamental addition to any garden or landscape.
+This magnolia is a low-maintenance tree and thrives in fertile, well-drained soil and either full sun or part shade.
 When planting a Japanese Magnolia, be sure to leave ample room for the tree to stretch its branches out as it grows.

 Any one of these flowering spring plants can bring you joy, an array of colors, and beautiful flowers at the arrival of spring.
 They are perfect for floral arrangements, bouquets, or cut flowers for any occasion.
 Use these perennial flowers that bloom from spring to fall as foundation plantings or shrub borders to give a pop of color!